 How Kids Get Bitten by Dogs

 In particular, children tend to underestimate the danger arising from dogs due simply to their lack of experiences.
 Unfortunately, while most dogs do not attack or bite out of malice, the ensuing damages could be severe.
+When a child is unsupervised at the time of the attack, the injuries are likely to be more serious because an adult is not present to intervene to prevent serious injury and harm.

 Who is Liable for an Attack?